SolarNetwork/sn-cli/docs/docs/commands/instructions/settings/update.md

 Provide either key and value setting pairs (requires the `--service-id` and optionally `--component-id` options) or the path to a CSV file, prefixed by `@@`.

 Alternatively you can provide CSV via standard input.
+When using CSV a setting can be removed by specifying an empty value for that setting key.

 ## Output